 How would wildfire prevention through land use planning principles work?
 Let's list the steps your city, county, or town should take:

 When reviewing and approving individual developments, make sure that the perimeter of the subdivision consists of a "fuel break" that a wildfire is unlikely to cross.
-Consult with experts to determine this distance, as it is dependent on the particular vegetation that predominates in your area.
-Then group the lots into areas that have less fuel for fires.
+Consult with experts to determine this distance, as it is dependent on the particular vegetation that predominates in your area., and also to learn about the materials that tend to act as effective fuel breaks in your area.
+Even consider requiring that this perimeter area be kept completely bare, except perhaps for some xeriscape (drought-tolerant) ground cover.
+Then group the lots onto the parts of a site that have less fuel for fires.
 This has the added benefit of decreasing development costs of course.
-Even consider requiring that this perimeter area be kept completely bare, except perhaps for some xeriscape (drought-tolerant) ground cover.

-Also when approving developments near forests, emphasize redundant points of road access into and out of the subdivision.
+Also when approving developments near forests or even smaller wooded areas, emphasize redundant points of road access into and out of the subdivision.
 You should have more than one way to drive into the development anyway (called a point of ingress and egress), but be especially conscious of this rule of thumb when planning a fire-resilient community.

 Wildfire prevention has become such a critical issue that the National Fire Protection Association has created a program called Firewise to help educate residents and communities interested in what professionals would call hazard planning and mitigation.